A romantic relationship is supposed to bring you happiness. It’s supposed to be healthy, satisfying, and especially loving.

-Like I said, it’s a difficult concept because it may involve some sacrifices on your part.
-However if you had someone in your life that honored your path and just wanted you to be happy no matter what, wouldn’t that make you love them even more?
+As I said, it’s a difficult concept because it may involve some sacrifices on your part.
+However, if you had someone in your life that honored your path and just wanted you to be happy no matter what wouldn’t that make you love them even more?

 That’s the reward for supporting someone else’s happiness… they are usually happier being with someone who supports their path.

 Lesson: What can you do to support the happiness of someone in your life?
 What is something they really want to do but you want no part of?
 Might be a good start.

 9. Let go of your judgments so that your partner feels safe enough to tell you anything